WRopero/GAMs_UdeA/README.md

 # Jupyter Notebook HTML and Google Colab

-Here, you can see two examples for regression and classification in jupyter Notebook. https://wropero.github.io/GAMs_UdeA/
+Here, you can see two examples for regression and classification in jupyter Notebook.<br>
+https://wropero.github.io/GAMs_UdeA/

-Here, you can run the code in python. https://colab.research.google.com/drive/1_eOdHpCysUUP59EItXF8KBogwnSISpLC?usp=sharing
+Here, you can run the code in python. <br>
+https://colab.research.google.com/drive/1_eOdHpCysUUP59EItXF8KBogwnSISpLC?usp=sharing

 # By PyGAM